zahid-isu/DriveCLIP/README.md

 Steps:
 1. Set up the conda environment and run requirements.txt files from CLIP main repo
-2. Upload .mp4 video files into synvid folder and run the video process script to extract frames at different fps.
+2. Upload .mp4 video files into synvid folder and run the `frame.py` to extract frames at different fps.
 Store the frames in [0-7] folder structure shown above.
 3. Feed the frames to CLIP model
 4. run the run files